 But it is also of interest when it comes to heart health, as anthocyanins have been shown to improve cholesterol levels and reduce oxidative stress, inflammation and overall risk of cardiovascular disease.
 Their antioxidant and anti-inflammatory properties also give protection against neurodegeneration, improving learning, memory and mood.

-However, the bioavailability of anthocyanins (the amount of the nutrient that enters into our bloodstream) is hugely dependent on our gut bacteria.
+However, the bioavailability of anthocyanins (the amount of the nutrient that enters our bloodstream) is hugely dependent on our gut bacteria.
 It’s a perfect example of how it’s not ‘you are what you eat’, but in fact ‘you are what you absorb’.

 These more neutral coloured foods are often forgotten about when we think about eating a plate of colourful food.
-But they aren’t at all neutral in their health promoting abilities.
+But they aren’t at all neutral in their health-promoting abilities.
 Here’s a spotlight on three of my favourite white/brown veggies:

 Garlic - a little nutrient powerhouse with plenty of antiviral, anti-inflammatory and antioxidant properties, thanks to its active component, allicin.
 Allicin helps to lower cholesterol and high blood pressure as well as support your immune system.
 It’s also a great prebiotic food for our gut bacteria.
-Plus, its super tasty so an easy one to include in your diet every day.
+Plus, it's super tasty so an easy one to include in your diet every day.

-Cauliflower - a particular skill of veggies like cauliflower, that fall into the brassica family of veg, is their ability to increase the enzymes required for our liver to detox effectively.
+Cauliflower - a particular skill of veggies like cauliflower, that falls into the brassica family of veg, is their ability to increase the enzymes required for our liver to detox effectively.
 It’s particularly helpful at ensuring excess oestrogen is dealt with, so ideal if you suffer from hormonal acne breakouts or PMS.

-Mushrooms - shitake, reishi, oyster, white… all of these mushrooms are rich in vitamin D and beta glucans (a type of fibre).
+Mushrooms - shitake, reishi, oyster, white… all of these mushrooms are rich in vitamin D and beta-glucans (a type of fibre).
 Two nutrients which are vital for a healthy, well-functioning immune system.